djeidy/codex/docs/web-ui-implementation-summary.md

-# OpenAI Codex Web UI Implementation Summary
+# MTR Web UI Implementation Summary

 ## Overview

-I have successfully implemented a web-based UI for the OpenAI Codex CLI tool, providing a ChatGPT-like interface with real-time progress visualization and interactive approval workflows.
+I have successfully implemented a web-based UI for the MTR CLI tool, providing a ChatGPT-like interface with real-time progress visualization and interactive approval workflows.

 ## What Was Implemented